brucellino/pandoc_resume/resume.md

 Current Responsibilities
 ------------------------

- * Technical Coordinator of the Africa-Arabia Regional Operations Centre
+ * Coordinator of the Africa-Arabia Regional Operations Centre
- * Coordination of WLCG activities in South Africa (ATLAS and ALICE offline computing at South African sites), including resolution of data transport, planning and operational issues.
  * Responsible for South African participation in the Sci-GaIA EU Horizon-2020 funded project
  * Development of data infrastructure and services for African research institutes
- * Development of SAGrid Strategic Plan, including sustainability, research and development, human capital and international cooperation.
- * Development of advanced services for SAGrid application developers and site operations team – executable infrastructure and continuous integration platforms.
+ * Development of advanced services for application developers and site operations team – executable infrastructure and continuous integration platforms.

 Current Research Interests
 --------------------------